Tires/node-red-js-template/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the ISC-License.
 See the [LICENSE](LICENSE) file for details.

 ## Contributing